Zhao Ziyang: Reformist leader

-After ousting Hua Guofeng as China's "paramount leader" in 1978, Deng Xiaoping recognized the "Sichuan Experience" as a model for Chinese economic reform.
+After ousting Hua Guofeng as China's "paramount leader" in 1978, Deng Xiaoping recognized the "Sichuan Experience" as a model for the reform and opening up.
 Deng promoted Zhao to a position as an alternate member of the CCP Politburo in 1977, and as a full member in 1979.
 He joined the CCP Politburo Standing Committee, China's highest ruling organ, in 1980.
 Zhao became the Leader of the Leading Group for Financial and Economic Affairs and Vice Chairman of the CCP in 1980 and 1981 separately.

 After 1978 Zhao's policies were replicated in Anhui, with similar success.
 After serving under Hua Guofeng as vice premier for six months, Zhao was promoted by Deng Xiaoping to replace Hua as the Premier of the State Council in September 1980, with a mandate to introduce his rural reforms across China.
 Between 1980 and 1984, China's agricultural production rose by 50%.

 Zhao was hosted by US president Ronald Reagan at the White House on 10 January 1984 as part of a broader effort to improve China's relations with the West.

 Zhao developed "preliminary stage theory", a model for transforming the socialist system via gradual economic reform.
 As premier, Zhao implemented many of the policies that were successful in Sichuan at a national scale, increasingly de-centralizing industrial and agricultural production.
 Zhao successfully sought to establish a series of special economic zones in coastal provinces in order to attract foreign investment and create export hubs.
 Inspired by futurists, especially Alvin Toffler, he led the 863 Program to respond to rapid global technological change.
 Zhao's reforms led to a rapid increases in both agricultural and light-industrial production throughout the 1980s, but his economic reforms were criticized for causing inflation.
 Zhao promoted an open foreign policy, improving China's relations with Western nations in order to support China's economic development.